M0nica/gatsby-workshop/README.md

 ### View Slides

 - Go to www.monica.dev/gatsbyworkshop
-- Or in this repo:
+-  The slides can be run locally from this repo by doing the following:
   - `cd slides`
   - `npm install`
   - `npm run dev`